Field of the Cloth of Gold

 When war with France finally came in late 1512 it was to be Wolsey’s success in providing the funds to supply an army in the field that played a significant role in Henry’s victory at the Battle of the Spurs in August 1513, and his subsequent capture of two French cities.

-Thomas Wolsey’s talent for administration and carefully honed diplomatic skills were surpassed only by his unbounded ambition and desire for great wealth and he accumulated titles and positions of authority as if they were a contagion becoming in quick succession Canon of Windsor, Bishop of Lincoln, and Bishop of Durham as well as his position on the Privy Council.
-The same year as he replaced Bishop Warham as the King’s Lord Chancellor he was made a Cardinal by Pope Leo X.
+Thomas Wolsey’s talent for administration and his carefully honed diplomatic skills were surpassed only surpassed by his desire for great wealth and unbounded ambition as he accumulated titles and positions of authority as if they were a contagion becoming in quick succession Canon of Windsor, Bishop of Lincoln, and Bishop of Durham as well as his position on the Privy Council.
+The same year as he replaced Bishop Warham as the King’s Lord Chancellor, he was made a Cardinal by Pope Leo X.

-With power comes money and Wolsey was neither shy in accepting it nor of extorting it where he deemed necessary and he spent lavishly and as would later be said of Robert Walpole – if the King had the throne then his Chief Minister had the palace.
+With power came the money and Wolsey was neither shy in accepting it nor of extorting it where he deemed it necessary, and he spent lavishly – if the King had the throne then his Chief Minister had the palace.

-But not for long, indeed, Henry would later dispossess him of the greatest of these, Hampton Court, for his wooing of Anne Boleyn compensating him with a residence more fitting to his subordinate status - Wolsey was delighted, of course.
+But not for long, Henry would soon dispossess him of the greatest of these, Hampton Court compensating him with a residence more fitting to his subordinate status - Wolsey was delighted, of course.

 He had already effectively co-opted what became known as the Treaty of London , a non-aggression pact between the leading powers of Europe intended to be a bulwark against any further Ottoman aggression from the East, now he would bring two old enemies together at the table not just of good food and fine wines but of peace and co-operation.